admiralnlson/castle-falkenstein-fvtt/README.md

 + English
 + French<sup>(1)</sup>

-<sup>(1)</sup> Compendium pack translations require the 'Babele' module to be installed and activated.
+<sup>(1)</sup> Translations of compendium packs (list of abilities & spells) require the 'Babele' module to be installed and activated.

 To submit translations for other languages, see [Contributions](#contributions) below.